eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

 Usually, the Ceylon runtime is invoked by specifying the name of a runnable module at the command line.
 But of course that can't work in a web browser, where it's necessary to write some boilerplate JavaScript code to bootstrap `require.js` and invoke the Ceylon module.
+It's even possible to execute a Ceylon module programmatically on the JVM, using the [`Main` API][].

 When a Ceylon module is executed via `run`, `run-js`, or `run-dart`, and provided with a list of module repositories using `--rep`, the runtime